Logo

 Removing columns

+To remove a column, click the field in the Columns window, then click the Remove button.
 To do this slightly more quickly, I will use the ALT key combination and mouse to move faster.
-What I mean by that is you can see the “v” in Remove is underlined meaning it is the ALT key combination to remove a field.
-Click on the field, press ALT+“V” on your keyboard.
+What I mean by that is I can see the "v" in Remove is underlined meaning it is the ALT key combination to remove a field.
+Click on the field, and press ALT+"V" on the keyboard.
 Repeat.

 A note to “builders” of SmartLists